prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ## What you need to do to prepare

 In order to withdraw, you should have the following items ready:
+**note:** withdrawal request and bls-to-execution-change are used interchangeably.
 - **Your validator mnemonic**: you will need it in order to sign your validator withdrawal request(s).
 - **Access to a beacon node:** you will need to connect to an Ethereum beacon node, such as Prysm’s, in order to submit your withdrawal request.
 For instructions on running a beacon node, see our quickstart guide on running a node [here](https://docs.prylabs.network/docs/install/install-with-script).
-- **Stable version of the staking-deposit-cli installed**: the staking-deposit-cli is a command-line tool provided by the Ethereum research team which allows stakers to sign a BLS to execution message.
+- **Stable version of the staking-deposit-cli installed**: the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) is a command-line tool provided by the Ethereum research team which allows stakers to sign a BLS to execution message.
 This is the message that signals Ethereum the address you want to use for withdrawing your validator(s).
 In our step-by-step guide, we recommend building this from source or verifying the binaries provided as a security best practice.
 - **Stable version of prysmctl installed:** Prysm provides a tool called `prysmctl` which makes it easy to submit your signed BLS to execution requests to a beacon node.
 We’ll be referring to it throughout this guide.
 - **Remain calm and collected:** Performing a withdrawal can be stressful.
 However, by explaining the concepts and security practices outlined in this guide, we hope to make this process easier for all stakers running Prysm.
 Be mindful of the tools you install, and be mindful of any scams around the time of withdrawals being enabled.
 No website nor individual should ask you to share your mnemonic, and therefore you should keep it as protected as possible throughout the process.